artefactual-labs/weblate-migration-scripts/README.md

-To test: If the language still doesn't show up in Weblate after doing a Git pull from the Weblate UI then try manually adding a fake source string to another language's messages.xml file, committing that, then doing another Git pull from the Weblate UI.
+To test: If the language still doesn't show up in Weblate after doing a Git pull from the Weblate UI then try manually adding a fake source string to another language's messages.xml file, committing that, then doing another Git pull from the Weblate UI (then removing the fake source string manually and doing another Git pull from the Weblate UI).